mySCU/COEN-278/docs/04-cgi.md

 ## Apache2 Server Docker Ruby CGI Image

-1. Download [ruby.dockerfile][df] and run the following script in the same folder. `cgi-ruby` is the name for the image, change it if you want to.
+1. Download [cgi-ruby.dockerfile][df] and run the following script in the same folder. `cgi-ruby` is the name for the image, change it if you want to.

     ```sh
-    docker build -f ruby.dockerfile -t cgi-ruby .
+    docker build -f cgi-ruby.dockerfile -t cgi-ruby .
     ```

 1. Start Apache2 server and load current directory in docker as `cgi-bin` folder